wd/wd.github.io/content/_index.md

 <div style="float:right; width: 40%; margin-left: 5px;"><img src="https://farm1.staticflickr.com/627/21077008516_9191edb81a_n.jpg" alt="酷不"></div>

-My name is Dong Wang, and I am a software engineer for about twenty years, write python, javascript, java now.
-I have used perl, lua, ruby and lots of other programing languages for what can make my work done.
-Programing languages is just tools, I'm not being fascinated by anyone of it.
+My name is Dong Wang, and I have been a software engineer for over 20 years.
+I currently specialize in Python and Go, but I have experience with a variety of programming languages, including Javascript, Perl, Lua, and Ruby.
+While I appreciate the power and flexibility of programming languages, I view them as tools to accomplish my work rather than objects of fascination.

-I'm also a database administrator for PostgreSQL, which I think is the best database application now.
-So you maybe found some articles of PostgreSQL or databases.
+In addition to software engineering, I am also a skilled database administrator with expertise in PostgreSQL, which I believe is the best database application available today.
+You may have come across some of my articles on PostgreSQL or databases.

 ## About this site

-This is my personal blog, to collect and record some things I thought and learned.
-I'm trying to learn English now, I wrote done these things in English, wish this can be to make some help to improve my English.
+Welcome to my personal blog, where I collect and record my thoughts and learnings.
+As part of my journey to improve my English, I'm writing down these things in English and hope they can help others as well.

-WD is my name's initials, it's also West Digital's abbrevation.
-This is very annoying, since lots of people find me to solve hard disk problems on twitter.
+My name is WD, which is also the abbreviation for West Digital.
+Unfortunately, this can be quite annoying since many people on Twitter approach me for help with their hard disk problems.
 SAD...

-CC is my wife's nickname, which pronounce is cici, like her given name.
-I have suggested her to change CC to Cici, since there is no vowel letters in the name, people can't sounds it, but she didn't agree... oh, okay...
-I found my nickname is at the same situations, I think I will not change it too ... :)
+My wife's nickname is CC, pronounced "cici" like her given name.
+I suggested that she change it to Cici, as there are no vowel letters in the name and people may have difficulty pronouncing it.
+However, she didn't agree, and I can understand why.
+Upon reflection, I realized that my nickname is in the same situation, so I don't think I'll be changing it either... :)